rmporsch/rmporsch.github.io/_posts/2021-02-14-book-review-machine-learning-pattern.md

-# Book Review: Machine learning patterns
+# Book Review: Machine Learning Design Patterns

 Let me first say that it was a great delight to read this book.
 While I read it maybe not in the most advisable way, that is from cover to cover, it was still a very interesting read.